compasjs/compas/packages/code-gen/src/experimental/README.md

   - See `crudPreprocess`
 - [ ] `crud` route expansion
   - See `crudCreateRoutes`
-- [ ] Validate route invalidations
+- [ ] Validate route invalidations + query & param converts
   - See `processRouteInvalidations`
 - [ ] Support extracting a few types;
   - Like `Generator#selectGroups`